kkcrouch808/kkcrouch808.github.io/essays/final-project.md

 ### The solution
 **Mānoa RoomieMatch** provides UH students with a personalized, AI-enhanced roommate matching experience.
 Students log in and create a lifestyle profile covering sleep routines, cleanliness standards, study habits, noise tolerance, guest expectations, cooking frequency, personality traits, and budget/space preferences.

-The system compares profiles to generate a **compatibility score**, along with an *AI-generated explanation* describing areas of alignment and potential conflict.
+The system compares profiles to generate a compatibility score, along with an AI-generated explanation describing areas of alignment and potential conflict.
 Students can browse matches, view detailed comparisons, and reach out to peers they’re compatible with.

-In addition, the system can generate **AI-assisted communication templates**, personalized housing advice, and conflict-prevention tips based on the student’s preferences.
+In addition, the system can generate AI-assisted communication templates, personalized housing advice, and conflict-prevention tips based on the student’s preferences.

----

-## Names of the proposers
-**Katelynn Kalaniakea Crouch**
-(Add group member names here if applicable.)

 ---